peteroupc/peteroupc.github.io/bernapprox.md

 2. Find a polynomial $P$ in Bernstein form that approximates a strictly increasing polynomial $Q$ on the closed unit interval such that the _inverse_ of $P$ is within $\epsilon$ of the inverse of $Q$.

+    - There is an algorithm in Farouki (2000)[^61], but the algorithm is not accessible free.

 3. Find a polynomial $P$ in Bernstein form that approximates a strictly increasing real analytic function $f$ on the closed unit interval such that the _inverse_ of $P$ is within $\epsilon$ of the inverse of $f$.

     (Note: There is no bounded convergence rate for $P$ if $f$ is assumed only to have a continuous $k$-th derivative for every $k$; a counterexample is $h(x)=\exp(-1/x)$ ($h(0)=0$), $h(h(x))$, $h(h(h(x)))$, and so on.)